Pajn/react-hero-transition/README.md

 How much time in ms it may pass between an element beeing removed and added for a hero transition to be run.

+##### renderer
+  - Type: `Renderer`
+  - required: no
+  - default value: cssTransition

+Which renderer to use for performing transitions

 ### Hero
 #### Props